snuffyDev/Beatbump/docs/docs/api/overview.md

 # Overview

 This section is a brief overview of what the endpoints do and how they work.
-For an in-depth look at the endpoints, you can find that [here](/api/endpoint/table).
+You must deploy your own instance in order to use the API.

 All of the endpoints are accessible through a ```GET``` request.